 Injury cases take years to resolve and the rule of thumb is “the bigger the case, the longer it takes to settle.”
 You may not want to wait the 5 years it takes to settle a big injury case.
 You do not have to resolve the division of the injury case’s proceeds at the divorce.
 The injury case’s proceeds are a complete unknown until the injury case has settled or has gone to trial.
 The matter of the injury case’s proceeds can simply be reserved until the final award is determined.

-If you or your spouse are getting divorced and have a pending personal injury case contact my office to understand all your options and ensure you don’t make any terrible errors as I outlined above.
+If you or your spouse are getting divorced and have a pending personal injury case contact my Naples, Florida law office to understand all your options and ensure you don’t make any terrible errors as I have outlined above.